 Candidates requiring special arrangements for the examinations for reasons of illness or disability must make prior application through their respective colleges to the Proctors.
-See Section 7.3 of the University Student Handbook.
+If you have, or suspect you have, a disability that may affect your ability to undertake assessment as prescribed please consult the Disability Advisory Service, or your college office as early as possible to discuss your needs.